-Think of the applications of what Paul said to their (the Corinthians) attitude toward spiritual gifts and their use.
+Think of the applications toward spiritual gifts - attitudes toward them, and their use.

-Chapter 14

-Maturity in love (ch.
-13) and understanding relative to spiritual gifts would regulate their exercise in the assembly of the church (v23), making edification of the assembly the overall measure of their use.

-Mark, or list, the various forms of the word "edify" throughout the chapter (e.g., "edifies," "edification," etc.) This was to be the governing principle in the exercise of their gifts in their assemblies.
-Note especially verse 26.

-As edification was the governing principle, it is important to know what the apostle meant by it.
-We cannot arbitrarily, apart from the context, attach a meaning to the word.
-Look for the words and phrases that show that understanding what is said is ESSENTIAL to the "edification" Paul spoke of.
-(Suggestion: underline them in the same color you highlighted the word "edify," or list them on a sheet of paper with the verses where they occur.)

-Mark, or list, the words "tongue" and "tongues" throughout the chapter.
-It is clear that Paul makes special application of this principle to the exercise of this gift.

-Tongues are of no profit unless they provide what, v6?

-Unless with the tongue one utters "speech that is clear," he will be doing what, v9?

-When a man prayed in a tongue, others are "NOT edified" if they did not do what, vv16,17?
+A contrast is drawn: Spiritual gifts will "hope, love "" (v13).
+When will hope come to an end?
+Rom " (vv8-10), but faith, 8:24.25.
+If spiritual gifts last until the end of time, what happens to the contrast?
+Chapter 14 Maturity in love (ch.
+13) and understanding relative to spiritual gifts wo exercise in the assembly of the church (v23), making edification of the ameasure of their use.
+Mark, or list, the various forms of the word "edify" throughout the chap "edification," etc.) This was to be the governing principle in the exercise assemblies.
+Note especially v26 . ' • · · · · · · · · · · · · · · · · · · As edification was the governing principle, it is important to know what it.
+We cannot arbitrarily, apart from the context, attach a meaning to the words and phrases that show that understanding what is said is ESSENT "edification" Paul spoke of.
+(Suggestion: underline them in the same colthe word "edify," or list them on a sheet of paper with the verses where word.
+Look for the TIAL to the lor you highlighted Mark, or list, the words "tongue" and "tongues" throughout the chapter. makes special application of this principle to the exercise of this gift.
+It is clear that Paul Tongues are of no profit unless they provide what, v6 ?
+Unless with the tongue one utters "speech that is clear," he will be doing g what, v9 ?
+When a man prayed in a tongue, others are "NOT edified" if they did no ot do what, vv16,17 ?

-"Tongue" is used by metonymy for language.
-Note v21.
-Look up and read the Old Testament setting.
+"Tongue" is used by metonymy for what? (v21).

+Look up and read

+the Old Testament setting, Isa 28:11.

 What requisite for their assemblies is given in vv33, 40?
 Compare the above with the assemblies of those today who claim to exercise these gifts.
 The contrast further underscores that the uncontrolled and disorderly outbursts in charismatic meetings today are NOT authored by God.
 If one says, "I cannot help it," that further indicts them of counterfeit "gifts," for 'the spirits of the prophets are subject to the prophets.' (v32).
-Claimed spiritual powers do not exempt from these regulations, vv37-38.
+Claimed spiritual powers do not exempt from these regulations, 14:37-38.
+What were women restricted from doing in these assemblies (vv34-36)?
 Note v37.
 Compare 1:1; 4:17; 7:17,40.
 There is no neutral ground.
-Either these letters are fraudulent and ought to be exposed, or, they are what Paul claimed them to be and are to be revered, cherished, studied, believed, and obeyed!
+Either this letter is fraudulent and ought to be exposed, or, it is what Paul claimed it to be and are to be revered. cherished, studied, believed, and respected as the highest and final authority relative to spiritual gifts and their use!